seanrada/Objective-C-Style-Guide/README.md

 ## Code Organization

 Use `#pragma mark -` to categorize methods in functional groupings and protocol/delegate implementations following this general structure.
-Note the '<>' around delegate methods
+Note the '<>' around delegate methods.

 ```objc
 #pragma mark - Lifecycle